tappx-com/Tappx-Android-Example/README.md

 Here are some additional repositories for integrating Tappx into Android applications:

-- [Tappx SDK App for Android (Kotlin)](https://github.com/Techsoulogy/Tappx-Android-Kotlin-Example) – A sample app demonstrating Tappx SDK integration using Java.
+- [Tappx SDK App for Android (Kotlin)](https://github.com/Techsoulogy/Tappx-Android-Kotlin-Example) – A sample app demonstrating Tappx SDK integration using Kotlin.

 More repositories will be added in the future.
 Stay tuned!